epfl-ada/ada-2021-project-bsbv/README.md

 # Climate Change related quotes from “Quotebank" database between 2015 and early 2020.
 ---

+## Note:
+We use four different notebooks in our analysis.
+Since the embedding creation required more compute power the colab allowed, Venia used his desktop computer to build the embedding and conduct the textual analysis.
+The files are structured as follows
+* embedding keeps the embedding files.
+* main.ipynb has the rest.

 ## Abstract
 In the last decades we observe a general increase in average temperatures of the Earth, which modifies the weather balances and ecosystems.
 At the pace of current CO2 emissions, scientists expect an increase of between 1.5° and 5.3°C in average temperature by 2100.
 If no action is taken, it would have harmful consequences to humanity and the biosphere.